Antimicrobial Testing Program

 - EPA initiates removal of the product from the market place (i.e., stop sale orders.)

-The ATP tests only “primary” registered hospital sterilants, disinfectants and tuberculocides.
-The registrant of each primary product must provide the product efficacy data that supports tens and sometimes hundreds of "supplemental distributor" products.
-However, distributor products are not included in the ATP list.
-Distributor products frequently use different brand names, but the EPA Reg.
-No. of a product is more useful than its brand name for identifying the primary EPA-registered product.
+The ATP tests registered hospital disinfectants, products for use in dialysis facilities and tuberculocides.
+At the time of registration, the registrant of each primary product must provide product efficacy data that supports tens and sometimes hundreds of "supplemental distributor" products.
+Supplemental distributor products may be tested, however, these distributor products are represented by the primary registration number on the ATP list.
+Distributor products frequently use different brand names, but the EPA Registration Number (Reg.
+No.) of a product is more useful than its brand name for identifying the primary EPA-registered product.

 You can identify distributor products by their three-part EPA Reg.
 No. The first two parts of the EPA Reg.
-No. identifies the primary registrant and the product.
-A third set of numbers that represents the Distributor or Relabeler ID number.
+No. identify the company number assigned to the primary EPA registered product and the product number.
+A third set of numbers represents the Distributor ID number.
 For example, EPA Reg.
 No. 12345-12-2567 is a distributor product for the primary product with EPA Reg.
 No. 12345-12.

 The ATP test methods and procedures are based on standards maintained and published by the Association of Analytical Chemists International, a standard-setting organization.
 The challenge microorganisms used to determine the effectiveness of hospital disinfectants are Staphylococcus aureus and Pseudomonas aeruginosa, and for tuberculocides, Mycobacterium bovis BCG.
 Read more about EPA's standard operating procedures for ATP testing.